 Amusement Device - A machine that is controlled and operated by the insertion of a coin or token, and intended for the amusement or recreation of a patron, including but not limited to baseball and football games, pinball games, video games and other similar games.
-Amusement devices shall only be considered as an accessory use for up to two devices in establishments containing up to 1,000 square feet of gross floor area; four devices in establishments containing more than 1,000 square feet of gross floor area up to 10,000 square feet of gross floor area provide the stablishment of gross floor area; plus one additional device per each additional 10,000 square feet of gross floor area over 10,000 square feet.
+Amusement devices shall only be considered as an accessory use for up to two devices in establishments containing up to 1,000 square feet of gross floor area; four devices in establishments containing more than 1,000 square feet of gross floor area up to 10,000 square feet of gross floor area; plus one additional device per each additional 10,000 square feet of gross floor area over 10,000 square feet.